CTMQ

 And now here we are.

 The museum contains, of course, a lot of Middletown’s history.
-I learned a bit of information regarding Middletown once, that may be apocryphal: Middletown was named Middletown before Connecticut’s borders were officially set.
+I learned a bit of information regarding Middletown that may be as apocryphal as it is interesting: Middletown was named Middletown before Connecticut’s borders were officially set.
 It was the “Middle” of the Connecticut River trade route between Old Saybrook and Hartford… the fact that it wound up in the middle of the state was pure happenstance.
 I have no idea how true that is, but it’s kind of interesting regardless.
 And it would have been funny if, instead of the Connecticut, it was the Housatonic and Newtown ended up being Middletown.

 The Mansfield House – via the Middlesex Historical Society – even hedges their bets regarding this: